ivaniseda/edx-learning-from-data/README.md

 ### A Note About The Honor Code

-The solutions are being released incrementally, one assignment at a time, after each deadline.
+The solutions were released incrementally, one assignment at a time, after each deadline.
 According to the course staff, this is ok; in fact, the professor himself encourages the students to show their solutions.

 To fully enjoy the course, do not look at the solutions provided here until you